-To add your name to the information list for the 2018 class click here.
+To add your name to the information list for our 2019 class, click here.

 John Muir, Thoreau, You?
 If you love the plants, animals, insects, rocks, and water of California, you’ll love being a California Naturalist.
 Yolo Basin Foundation has partnered with UC Extension to offer a California Naturalist course open to all lovers of nature, regardless of skill level, experience, and education.